-First Grade International Limited was established in 2002 as a sales and marketing operation dedicated to the supply of high-quality food ingredients for UK and international based companies.
-Subsequently the business has expanded to include a consumer focused brand; Koko, which manufacturers and sells coconut based, ‘free from’ products in the UK and Internationally.
+First Grade International Ltd. was established in 2002 as a sales and marketing operation dedicated to the supply of high-quality food ingredients to UK and internationally based companies.
+Subsequently the business has expanded to include a consumer-focused brand Koko, which manufactures and sells coconut based ‘free from’ products both in the UK and internationally.

-First Grade Internationals’ supply chain is both complex and extensive and is ostensibly divided into two main streams; one for bulk products and the other for Koko branded retail products.
-Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include; coconut products, fruit, oil, nuts and cocoa powder as well as provide contract manufacturing services for the supply of Koko Branded products.
-All areas of our supply chain are carefully monitored and audited by trained staff to make sure that legislative requirements of both UK Laws and International laws are being met.
+First Grade International Ltd.’s supply chain is both complex and extensive and is ostensibly divided into two main streams, one for bulk industrial products and the other for Koko branded retail products.
+Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include supplying; coconut products, dried fruit, oil, nuts, chocolate and cocoa powder as well as providing contracted manufacturing services for the supply of Koko branded products.
+All areas of our supply chain are carefully monitored and audited by trained staff to make sure that the legislative requirements of both UK and International Law are being met.

-When dealing with suppliers, First Grade International Limited will endeavour to deal openly, fairly and adhere to contract terms.
+When dealing with suppliers First Grade International Ltd. will endeavour to deal openly, fairly and will adhere to contract terms.

-First Grade International Limited expect suppliers to develop equal opportunity policies within employment without discrimination on grounds of race, religion and gender or other arbitrary basis.
+First Grade International Ltd. expect suppliers to develop equal opportunity policies within employment without discrimination on grounds of race, religion and gender or any other arbitrary basis.

-Employees shall be free to join lawful associates: forced labour or coercion at work is unacceptable.
+Employees shall be free to join lawful associations; forced labour or coercion at work is unacceptable.